microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/Readme.md

 ### What is Business Continuity?

 When you design for resiliency, you must understand your availability requirements.
 - How much downtime is acceptable?
 - How much will potential downtime cost your business?
 - How much should you invest in making the application highly available?
 - You also must define what it means for the application to be available.

 💡 For example, is the application "down" if you can submit an order but the system cannot process it within the normal timeframe?
-Also consider the probability of an outage occurring and whether a mitigation trategy is cost-effective.
+Also consider the probability of an outage occurring and whether a mitigation strategy is cost-effective.
 Resilience planning starts with business requirements.
 Here are some approaches for thinking about resiliency in those terms

 The following picture describes very well the individual levels / disaster recovery tier levels and gives an overview of which topics we should deal with when talking about disaster recovery.
 The individual terms, terminologies and categories are explained and this microhack also gives an approach and a few tips on how to deal with them in your own company.